dymmond/esmerald/docs/en/docs/security/interaction.md

     In other words, when a sub-dependency is a `oauth2_scheme` type of thing or any security related, **you must** use the `Security` object.

-    This special object once its declared, **Esmerald** will know what to do with it and make sure it can be executed properly.
+    This special object once its declared, **Ravyn** will know what to do with it and make sure it can be executed properly.

-    Esmerald dependency system is extremely powerful and extremely versatile and therefore some special objects dedicated to this security approach were added to make our lives simples.
+    Ravyn dependency system is extremely powerful and extremely versatile and therefore some special objects dedicated to this security approach were added to make our lives simples.

 ## Get the user